The importance of proper tree Identification: How Do You Know if a Tree is Protected

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without the appropriate permits, you could be facing massive fines or even prison.

-Can I contest to a TPO or preservation order?
+Can I contest a TPO Or preservation or TPO?

 Can I remove a protected tree?